Piyu-Pika/script.sh/Readme.md

 ## Notes

-- This script creates a basic structure and you might need to add more configurations
+- This script creates a basic structure, and you might need to add more configurations.
-- For Node.js projects, make sure to copy `.env.example` to `.env`
+- For Node.js projects, make sure to copy `.env.example` to `.env`.
-- Database connection details need to be updated in `.env`
+- Database connection details need to be updated in `.env`.
+- For Flutter projects, you can choose between Clean Architecture (suitable for large-scale apps) and MVVM (suitable for small to medium-sized apps) during setup.
-- The script initializes a Git repository for version control
+- The script initializes a Git repository for version control.

 ## Contributing